alexcohn/reblaze-Mobile-SDK/examples/android/README.md

   * *shouldShowLogs* - Value indicating will logs be printed in debug console
   * *Interval.MINIMUM_INTERVAL_VALUE.getValue() - interval in seconds when the events will be sent*
   * *reportLocation* - Value indicating will location be sent
-  * *userAgent* - Custom user agent will be send in requests
+  * *user_agent* - Custom user agent will be send in requests, can be null.
+If parameter is null there will be used default value

 Throws *IllegalArgumentException*:
 * If *mainActivity* is null